cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 values in memory (e.g., if we have more variables than the number of available registers).
 This is of course also possible in assembly.

-A program is made up of multiple memory segments.
+A program is made up of multiple **memory segments**.
 The C compiler manages this for us transparently, but when writing assembly, we need to note these explicitly.
 If you go back to the [first assembly example](#compiling-c-and-running-assembly) we've seen, you'll see the string `"Hello world"` is stored in `.section .rodata`.